 Analysis: Interestingly, Michael’s parental triangle was similar to Martha’s mother’s parental triangle.
 His mother was intensely involved with him and it programmed Michael both to need this level of emotional support from the important female in his life, but also to react critically to the female’s neediness.
 Michael’s parental triangle also fostered a belief that he knew best.

 Michael’s mother had been a “star” in her family when she was growing up.
 She was an excellent student and athlete.
 She had a very conflictual relationship with her mother and an idealized view of her father.
 She met Michael’s father when they were both in college.
 He was two years older than she and when he graduated, she quit school to marry him.
 Her parents were very upset about the decision.
 Michael’s father had been at loose ends when he met his future wife, but she was what he needed.
 He built a very successful business career with her emotional support.
-He functioned higher in his work life than in his family life.
+His functioning was higher in his work life than in his family life.

 Analysis: Michael’s father functioned on a higher level in his business life than in his family life, a discrepancy that is commonly present in people with mid-range levels of differentiation of self.